-Spurred on by a relentless torrent of high-profile news stories about security breaches and data loss, law-makers the world over are building a complex new legal framework for data security.
+Spurred on by a relentless torrent of high-profile news stories about security breaches and data loss, law-makers the world over are building a complex new legal framework for data and cybersecurity.

 This includes tough new laws imposing fines, custodial penalties, compulsory audits and the mandatory disclosure of serious security incidents; more prescriptive regulations on issues like encryption and the handling of incidents, plus very detailed rules for best practice in the handling of data.

-Data security is now one of the hottest topics within corporate governance.
+Data and cybersecurity are now hot topics within corporate governance.
 Organisations that fail to keep data secure face serious consequences including regulatory action, contract disputes and claims for compensation.

 Our market-leading team of highly experienced data security lawyers is perfectly positioned to provide you with advice and assistance on all matters arising out of the fast-changing legal framework for data security.